adrobisch/mule-module-pubsubhubbub/README.md

 - Subscription with Synchronous and Asynchronous Verification
 - Unsubscription with Synchronous and Asynchronous Verification
+- Publisher New Content Notification
+- Content Fetch

 Pending:

-- New Content Notification
-- Content Fetch
 - Content Distribution
 - Authenticated Content Distribution
 - Number of subscribers in user agent (including support of X-Hub-On-Behalf-Of)